Denverun/PlatformProject/Readme.txt

 Those you can find in the SFML website, which is a package for C++ visual programming.

+Furthermore, you should also have a C++ Compiler (GCC version 12.3.0 MinGW)

 In order to compile, you have to go to the root directory of this game in a cmd, and write "make".
 Then, an executable "PlatformGame" will be created.
-You juste have to run the executable file.
+You just have to run the executable file.

 Enjoy the beta version !